Why veganism is not always such a good idea

 Raw, unpasteurized milk from a pasture-raised cow has about 4.5% fat and, as mentioned, is rich in essential nutrients, such as omega 3 fats, vitamin D, vitamin A and so on.
 It’s also a good source of good bacteria for the gut (that's the reason raw cow's milk becomes yogurt when it becomes old, instead of rotting).
 In its original state, milk is a living food, full of nutrients.

-Next there is pasteurization, that kills all the beneficial bacteria in the milk and destroys some of the nutrients.
+Next there is pasteurization, which kills all the beneficial bacteria in the milk and destroys some of the nutrients.
 The resulting milk is still good, but more properties are lost.

 Most of the milk sold nowadays, even the so-called "full-fat" milk is actually toned milk, that has part of the fat removed.
 Instead of 4.5%, we are given 3 or 3.2%, the rest is transformed into butter and sold separately.
 The most important nutrients of the milk (vitamin A, D, E, omega 3, magnesium, etc.) are dissolved in the fat, therefore when the fat content is reduced, part of the nutrients are lost).
 The lower the fat content, the biggest is the loss.
 When it goes down to skimmed milk (that has 0.5% fat or less) it's already practically useless.
 Take away: if you can't get real whole milk, at least get full-fat.
 Don't go for low-fat or skimmed milk, they are worse in every way.
 Without the fat, milk becomes just a juice of sugars and protein, losing most of its properties.